bmargolius/PeriodicFluidModel/README.md

 ## License

-[To be specified — CC BY 4.0 recommended for Mendeley Data]
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.